salihmarangoz/capsicum_superellipsoid_detector/README.md

 - **`~centers_optimized`** ("sensor_msgs/PointCloud2")
   - XYZ pointcloud for centers computed after the superellipsoid optimization.
 Centers for failed optimizations will not be published.
 Recommended only for debugging.
 - **`~pc_preprocessed`** ("sensor_msgs/PointCloud2")
-  - TODO
-  - XYZLNormal pointcloud for all clustered points.
-Labels are indicating cluster indexes.
-Normals don't represent the surface normal, instead the normals are computed w.r.t. predicted cluster center.
+  - XYZLNormal pointcloud after applying clustering and surface normal estimation on to the inputs pointcloud.
 - **`~missing_surfaces`** ("sensor_msgs/PointCloud2")
   - XYZL pointcloud representing (estimated) missing data points on an superellipsoid.
-Labels are indicating object id.
+Labels are indicating the object id.
 - **`~surface_normals_marker`** ("visualization_msgs::MarkerArray")
   - Use only for debugging.
 Arrow markers for visualizing surface normals.
-Surface normals are computed w.r.t. predicted cluster center.
+Surface normals are flipped towards the predicted cluster center.
 Only recommended for debugging.
 Use `~xyz_label_normal` for further processing.

 ### Transforms

-- `world` -> Pointcloud Frame
+- `world_frame` -> Pointcloud Frame

 ### Services